Initiative to Address Administrative Barriers to Community Engaged Research at Duke

 Challenge: There is little guidance and consistent practice on how to know if an expense is allowable, and then how to budget for and process the expenditure.

 Outcomes from 2024 – 2025: The working group is in the process of tackling line items in Duke-based guidance on NIH Allowable Costs to Improve Human Participation and Inclusion.
-To date, the group has provided guidance for childcare and is working on travel/meals.
+To date, the group has provided guidance for childcare and is working on travel/meals and transportation costs.

 Working Group Contact: Rebecca Brouwer